SumoLogic/sumologic-documentation/docs/cse/automation-service/about-automation-service.md

 You can interact with the service through [automations](/docs/cse/automation-service/automation-service-automations), which execute playbooks.
 [Playbooks](/docs/cse/automation-service/automation-service-playbooks)  are composed of one or more [actions](/docs/cse/automation-service/automation-service-playbooks#add-an-action-node-to-a-playbook) with a workflow that could include parallel actions and logic steps.
 Actions are included with [integrations](/docs/cse/automation-service/automation-service-integrations).
 Sumo Logic provides a number of integrations, actions, and playbooks with the service that you can customize.
 You can also create your own.

 :::info
-To use the Automation Service, you must first [configure role capabilities](#configure-role-capabilities).
+Before you can access the Automation Service, you must first [configure role capabilities](#configure-role-capabilities).
 :::

 Watch this micro lesson to learn more about the Automation Service.